jennielees/full-stack/_posts/2014-08-05-structure-and-chaos.md

 #### Dictionary Corner

-**Discussion:** What's a dictionary?
+What's a dictionary?
 When is it used?
 What parallels does it have to other things (e.g. Javascript/JSON)?

+Check out [this piece on dictionaries](https://github.com/hackbrightacademy/Hackbright-Curriculum/tree/master/Exercise06) to find out this, and more.
+We'll discuss in class, too.

-Keys and values crop up all over the world of programming, so you've probably seen something similar before, even if you didn't realise it.
+Keys and values crop up all over the world of programming, so you've probably seen something similar already, even if you didn't realise it.

 A dictionary is Python's term for a key-value store, and it's just as it sounds: a way to map *key* terms into *values*.